My interests include world travels, adventure, tattoos and body modifications, cooking, and romance.

-Aztecs and Mayans of Mexico: These Central American tribes wore large diametered ear plugs or flesh tunnels as a sign of wealth or social status.
-The Mayans typically used jade as a material to fashion their ear jewelry whereas the Aztecs crafted theirs out of gold, silver and copper.
+Central American tribes such as the Aztecs and Mayans of Mexico wore large diametered ear plugs or flesh tunnels as a sign of wealth or social status.
+The Mayans typically used jade as a material to fashion their ear jewelry, whereas the Aztecs crafted theirs out of gold, silver, and copper.

 The septum (the thick flesh between the nostrils) has been pierced and stretched throughout various cultures across the globe.
-This practice is was common in Native American Medicine men, tribal hunters, Shamans, and ritual leaders.
-This quite often symbolized Leadership and a powerful connection to spirituality.
+This practice was common among Northern European, African, and Amazonian medicine men, tribal hunters, Shamans, and ritual leaders.
+This quite often symbolized leadership and a powerful connection to spirituality.